san9w9n/san9w9n/README.md

 ### 🔭 I’m currently working on ...
 - Team project to develop a lecture question platform.
-- Make Todo list web service with Express.js, MongoDB.
+- Make web service with Express.js, MongoDB.
 - Participating in a lecture on S/W algorithms for college students in Samsung Electronics' DX division.

 <!--